azlux/log2ram/README.md

 - `ZL2R`: Enable zram compatibility (`false` by default).
 Check the comment on the config file.
 See https://github.com/StuartIanNaylor/zram-swap-config to configure a zram space on your raspberry before enable this option.

 #### refresh time:
 By default Log2Ram writes to the HardDisk every day.
-If you think this is too much, you can move `/etc/cron.daily/log2ram` in antoiher cron folder, or remove it if you prefer writing logs only at stop/reboot.
+If you think this is too much, you can move `/etc/cron.daily/log2ram` in an other cron folder, or remove it if you prefer writing logs only at stop/reboot.

 ### It is working?
 You can now check the mount folder in ram with (You will see lines with log2ram if working)